-In October 2019, we announced the dosing of the first patient in our Phase 1 clinical trial of IGM-2323, our lead product candidate, for the treatment of relapsed/refractory B cell NHL patients, and, in August 2020, we announced that the FDA cleared the IND application for our second product candidate, IGM-8444, for the treatment of patients with relapsed/refractory solid cancers, and we expect to file an IND for IGM-7354 for the treatment of patients with solid and hematological malignancies in 2021.
+In October 2019, we announced the dosing of the first patient in our Phase 1 clinical trial of IGM-2323, our lead product candidate, for the treatment of relapsed/refractory B cell NHL patients, and, in September 2020 we announced the dosing of the first patient in our

+Phase 1 clinical trial of IGM-8444, our second product candidate, for the treatment of patients with solid cancers.
+We expect to initiate a Phase 1 clinical trial for IGM-6268 in 2021.
+We expect to file an IND for IGM-7354 for the treatment of patients with solid and hematological malignancies in 2021.
 We may experience delays in our ongoing or future preclinical studies or clinical trials, and we do not know whether future preclinical studies or clinical trials will begin on time, need to be redesigned, enroll an adequate number of patients on time or be completed on schedule, if at all.
 The commencement or completion of these clinical trials could be substantially delayed or prevented by many factors, including: